 With the support of our dedicated staff, adolescents can overcome the symptoms of adjustment disorder and live a more satisfying life with a newfound ability to cope with change.

 Helping a loved one or family member get treatment for adjustment disorder

-If a teen in your life has undergone some sort of important change in his or her life, but is clearly struggling to adapt to that change, you have probably become worried for him or her.
+If a child or teen in your life has undergone some sort of important change in his or her life, but is clearly struggling to adapt to that change, you have probably become worried for him or her.
 As someone who cares about this adolescent, there are things that you can do help him or her get through this difficult time.
 Take note of the following: